Blog icon

 2. Detailed data collection and modelling.
 This work generated Light Detection and Ranging (LiDAR) data (using planes) to inform spatial analysis for the entire Northern Rivers region.
 River bathymetry (using boats) was also collected for the Richmond and Tweed rivers and parts of the Brunswick.
 All this high-quality data was used to underpin a detailed hydrodynamic model for the Richmond River catchment.

 Outcome – The quality assessed LiDAR and Bathymetry datasets became publicly available on 28 June 2024 through the Geoscience Australia Elvis website.
 This was the first time high-quality LiDAR and river floor mapping data (for three rivers) had been captured and made available for the Northern Rivers region.
-Such a comprehensive overview of the river systems in the NSW Northern Rivers region will provide an evidence base for future planning, including reducing the impacts of floods.
+Such a comprehensive overview of the river systems in the NSW Northern Rivers region provides an evidence base for future planning, including reducing the impacts of floods.

 An aerial view of the LiDAR data across the Northern Rivers region.
 Topographic LiDAR specifically focuses on mapping land surfaces.
 In this image the blue colour means high elevation and brown represents low-lying areas.
 You can see the valleys in the front of the image (which stretch out like fingers) where the rivers form.
 Image by CSIRO.